kjac/FormEditor/Docs/render.md

 # Rendering the form
+To make sure you hit the ground running, Form Editor ships with premade partial views for [synchronous form postback](../Source/Umbraco/Views/Partials/FormEditor/Sync.cshtml) (using [jQuery](https://jquery.com/)) and [asynchronous form postback](../Source/Umbraco/Views/Partials/FormEditor/Async.cshtml) (using [AngularJS](https://angularjs.org/)).
+Once the package is installed, these partial views can be found at */Views/Partials/FormEditor/*.

-Form Editor ships with two sample templates, one that demonstrates [synchronous form postback](../Source/Umbraco/Views/FormEditorSync.cshtml) and one that demonstrates [asynchronous form postback](../Source/Umbraco/Views/FormEditorAsync.cshtml) (using [AngularJS](https://angularjs.org/)).
-Once the package is installed, these sample templates are located at */Views/FormEditorSync.cshtml* and */Views/FormEditorAsync.cshtml* respectively.
-They are fairly well documented and will not be discussed in detail here.
-However, a few things are worth mentioning.
+The package also installs two sample templates that demonstrate how to use the partial views - one that demonstrates [synchronous form postback](../Source/Umbraco/Views/FormEditorSync.cshtml) and one that demonstrates [asynchronous form postback](../Source/Umbraco/Views/FormEditorAsync.cshtml).

+The sample templates and partial views are fairly well documented and will not be discussed in detail here.
+However, a few things are worth mentioning, in case you want feel like creating your own renderings.

 ## Rendering rows, cells and fields
 As mentioned in the [setup guide](install.md), the rows and cells have aliases to help you recognize them when rendering the form.

-As for field rendering, the sample templates use partial views to render all form fields.
+As for field rendering, Form Editor uses partial views to render all form fields.
 The partial views are referenced by convention based on the field `Type` name, and are expected to be located at:
 * */Views/Partials/FormEditor/FieldsSync/* for synchronous form postback
 * */Views/Partials/FormEditor/FieldsAsync/* for asynchronous postback